hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 For poToken, see [PO Token Guide](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide) and specify it in the extension's configuration file.

 In its default method of accessing YouTube, PotPlayer does not require cookies or login.
-However, it includes built-in workarounds that can bypass some YouTube restrictions more effectively than using the yt-dlp extension without cookies.
+However, PotPlayer includes built-in workarounds that can bypass some YouTube restrictions more effectively than using the yt-dlp extension without cookies.

 It may seem that the lower options in this table are always superior for viewing capability, but sometimes you may not be able to play YouTube with login even though playback works without login.
 This depends on which connections YouTube is restricting at that time.